lamps-wg/cms-composite-kem/draft-ietf-lamps-cms-composite-kem.md

   cryptographic key material suitable for direct use by symmetric cryptographic algorithms.
 This document is concerned with shared secrets established via public key cryptographic operations.

-# Overview of the Composite ML-KEM Scheme {#sec-kems}

-The following text is copied from {{I-D.draft-ietf-lamps-pq-composite-kem}} and provides an overview of the KEM interface provided by Composite ML-KEM.

-We borrow here the definition of a key encapsulation mechanism (KEM) from {{I-D.ietf-tls-hybrid-design}}, in which a KEM is a cryptographic primitive that consists of three algorithms:

-   *  `KeyGen() -> (pk, sk)`: A probabilistic key generation algorithm, which generates a public key `pk` and a secret key `sk`.\

-   *  `Encap(pk) -> (ss, ct)`: A probabilistic encapsulation algorithm,
-      which takes as input a public key `pk` and outputs a ciphertext `ct` and shared secret ss.
-Note: this document uses `Encap()` to conform to {{?RFC9180}}, but [FIPS.203] uses `Encaps()`.

-   *  `Decap(sk, ct) -> ss`: A decapsulation algorithm, which takes as input a secret key `sk` and ciphertext `ct` and outputs a shared secret `ss`, or in some cases a distinguished error value.
-      Note: this document uses `Decap()` to conform to {{RFC9180}}, but [FIPS.203] uses `Decaps()`.

-We also borrow the following algorithms from {{RFC9180}}, which deal with encoding and decoding of KEM public key values.

-   *  `SerializePublicKey(pk) -> bytes`: Produce a byte string encoding the public key pk.

-   *  `DeserializePublicKey(bytes) -> pk`: Parse a byte string to recover a public key pk.
-This function can fail if the input byte string is malformed.

-We define the following algorithms which are used to serialize and deseralize the CompositeCiphertextValue

-   *  `SerializeCiphertextValue(CompositeCiphertextValue) -> bytes`: Produce a byte string encoding the CompositeCiphertextValue.

-   *  `DeserializeCipherTextValue(bytes) -> pk`: Parse a byte string to recover a CompositeCiphertextValue.
-This function can fail if the input byte string is malformed.

-The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}).

-The KEM interface was chosen as the interface for a composite key establishment because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs as described in {{sec-RSAOAEPKEM}} and {{sec-DHKEM}} below.

-This specification uses the Post-Quantum KEM ML-KEM as specified in [FIPS.203] and {{I-D.ietf-lamps-kyber-certificates}}.
-For Traditional KEMs, this document uses the RSA-OAEP algorithm defined in [RFC8017], the Elliptic Curve Diffie-Hellman key agreement schemes ECDH defined in section 5.7.1.2 of [SP.800-56Ar3], and X25519 / X448 which are defined in [RFC8410].
-A combiner function is used to combine the two component shared secrets into a single shared secret.